 Scene 2: Opium, anyone?

-Scene 3: Now we’re cooking with coconut milk.
+Scene 3: Now we’re cooking with fish sauce.

-We began by tossing our own papaya salads – not too spicy – then we stirred up chicken curry and prawn pad thai for entrees.
+We began by tossing our papaya salads – not too spicy – followed by chicken curry and prawn pad thai.
 Dessert was mango sticky rice and it was divine simplicity.
-We took a break between each course to eat as family while sipping ice-cold $2 Singha lagers.
+We took a break between courses to eat family-style while sipping ice-cold Singha lagers.

 Scene 4: A fantastic drag.

-Did you even do Thailand if you didn’t do a drag show?
-They’re one of the penultimate national experiences.
-We are standing at a fork in the road, or rather the end of a hallway at the Chiang Mai Night Market.
-Dominating the space is the entrance to a Muay Thai boxing ring.
-They really emphasize the violence factor.
-A tiny door on the left is our destination: drag show!
-Such aa setup might spell trouble in a conservative North American town but this is Thailand.
-In fact, a large cohort of straight Australian dude-bros was at our show – one admittedly less than impressed after his sloppy kiss from a performer.
-Just stay out of the splash zone and try not to look like a wounded gazelle…the performing kathoey can smell your fear and thrive on public shaming.
+If you don’t see a drag show in Thailand you may as well stay home.
+The girls are sickening.
+They came to slay.
+And they all serve fresh tilapia, as Gia Gunn would say.
+We hit the famous cabaret in the Chiang Mai Night Market, which is at the end of a long hall…right next to a macho Muay Thai boxing ring that really emphasized the violence factor.
+Such a setup might spell trouble in conservative North American red zones…but this is Thailand.
+In fact, a large cohort of straight Australian dude-bros attened our show, one admittedly less than impressed about his sloppy kiss from a performer.
+If you have social anxiety, stay out of the splash zone and try not to look like a wounded gazelle…the girls can smell your fear and thrive on public shaming.

 The Grand Finale: Songkran Festival

-If you find yourself on the April departure (Out Adventures visits Thailand four times a year), you can partake in Songkran – their New Year celebration.
-Rather than count a clock down at midnight the nation celebrates with a daylong water fight.
-From Chiang Mai up north to the party island of Phuket – where we celebrated – soaker pistols and buckets of ice water come out with primary school glee.
-It’s also tradition to wear colour so we picked up tropical shirts and prepared to get soaking wet.
+If you find yourself on the April departure (Out Adventures visits Thailand four times a year), you’ll get to partake in Songkran – or Thai New Year.
+The entire nation celebrates with a daylong water fight.
+Soaker pistols and buckets of ice water come out with primary school glee.
+Tradition dictates wearing lots of colour so we picked up tropical shirts and prepared to get soaking wet.